The Cathedral of Saint Thomas More News:

 Required Forms

-As part of the marriage preparation, couples are each asked to have two affidavits completed and notarized.
+As part of the marriage preparation, couples are required to obtain the following items:

 Affidavit